Solicitation provisions and contract clauses

 - Must be included in solicitations expected to exceed the simplified acquisition threshold.

-- Inserted in solicitations and contracts exceeding $600,000, and when the offeror has indicated relevant responsibility matters.
+- Inserted in solicitations and contracts over $750,000, and when the offeror indicates relevant responsibility matters in 52.209-7.

-- Representation by Corporations Regarding Delinquent Tax Liability or Felony Conviction (52.209-11)
+- Representation Regarding Delinquent Tax Liability or Felony Conviction (FAR 52.209-11)

 - Required in all solicitations, regardless of value.

-- Required for certain agencies (as listed) when the contract value may exceed $5.5 million.
+- Required for certain agencies in solicitations where the contract may exceed $7 million.

 Responsibilities

-- Contracting Officers: Must ensure the correct provisions and clauses are included in solicitations and contracts based on value and agency funding.
+- Contracting Officers: Ensure the correct FAR provisions and clauses are included in solicitations and contracts based on value and agency requirements.

 Practical Implications

-- Ensures only responsible contractors are considered for award, reducing risk of fraud or non-performance.
+- This section ensures only responsible contractors are considered for federal contracts, reducing risk of fraud or non-performance.